guitarpicva/PicoAPRSTracker/README.md

 Pico APRS Tracker

-A little project to demonstrate using the real time clock which is disciplined by a GPS receiver module managed over a UART connection.
+A Pico SDK project to demonstrate using the real time clock which is disciplined by a GPS receiver module managed over a UART connection.
 This tracker keeps it's position by integrating a GPS receiver via UART0.
 A KISS Packet modem is connected via UART1 (and an appropriate converter module to RS-232 as required).

 A small class UIKISSUtils can wrap and unwrap data into/out of KISS frames.
 A function to create a valid UI frame for APRS is also included.